-- They may also tell us to “go away,” leaving us worried about whether to stay close or not
+- They may also tell us to go away, leaving us unsure about whether to stay close or not

-- They don't want any kind of touch, or even for you to look at them
+- They may not want any kind of touch, or even for you to look at them

 Abigail talks about a technique she uses when her son wanted space called “drive-bys” and gives some insights to Elle into how to her son might be feeling when he changes the subject in the midst of a big upset.
 They finish on what happens if Staylistening moves to hitting and violence.

 If Staylistening has given you one or two surprises, listen in as we decode what could be happening.